joshbegley/nyt-latest/README.md

 https://www.nytimes.com/es/2026/05/31/espanol/negocios/backrooms-obsesion-directores-youtube.html

 **Israel Day Parade to Return to New York Against a Changed Backdrop**\
-`Mayor Zohran Mamdani does not plan to attend the annual Israel Day Parade, which is taking place amid a deterioration of public support for the country and rising antisemitism across the United States.`\
+`Mayor Zohran Mamdani did not attend the annual Israel Day Parade, which is taking place amid a deterioration of public support for the country and rising antisemitism across the United States.`\
 https://www.nytimes.com/2026/05/31/nyregion/israel-day-parade-nyc.html

 **‘The Ingredients Looked Good, So I Told Him He Should Go for It’**\